Screenshots for Demozoo - a practical guide!

 800x600 and above = jpg

-There will always be edge-cases going either way, but just try to use common sense - and ask in the Slack channel if in doubt.
+There will always be edge-cases going either way, but just try to use common sense - and ask in the Discord channel if in doubt.

 Also, remember the following points about how screenshots work on Demozoo: